567-labs/fastllm/applications/sentence-transformers-ft/README.md

 An example model that has been fine-tuned with this repo can be found here: <https://huggingface.co/krunchykat/bge-base-en-v1.5-ft-quora>

-`krunchykat/bge-base-en-v1.5-ft-quora` was trained with the following hyperparameters:
+`krunchykat/bge-base-en-v1.5-ft-quora` was trained with the following hyperparameters using Modal:

         * model_id: str = "BAAI/bge-small-en-v1.5"
         * epochs: int = 10